LimTec-de/pasteAi/README.md

 [Download the latest version for Mac, Windows and Linux](https://github.com/LimTec-de/pasteAi/releases/latest)

 You need an OpenAI API key to use this app.
 You can get one [here](https://platform.openai.com/api-keys).
+Open Settings and paste your key then restart the app.

 ## Features